 The Public Provident Fund (PPF) is the darling of all tax saving investments.
 No wonder!
 You invest in it and you get a deduction on your income.
 Besides, the interest you earn on it is tax-free.
 Since it is a scheme run by the Government of India, it is also totally safe.
 You can be sure no one is going to run away with your money.
 Herein below, we have summarised the features of scheme for you:-

-4. Only Individual can Open PPF Account - Only an Individual can open a PPF account on or after May 13, 2005 and account opened by a person other than Individual on or after May 13, 2005 will be treated as invalid and the depositor will not be entitled to any interest.
+Only an Individual can open a PPF account and account opened by a person other than Individual will be treated as invalid and the depositor will not be entitled to any interest.

-7. Account in name of a Minor:- Either father or mother can open a PPF account in the name of his /her minor child but not both.
+Either father or mother can open a PPF account in the name of his /her minor child but not both.
+Also on behalf of a person of unsound mind.

-8. Limit of subscription:- Any individual may, on his own behalf or on behalf of a minor of whom he is the guardian, deposit in a PPF account any amount not less than Rs.
+Any individual may, on his own behalf or on behalf of a minor of whom he is the guardian, deposit in a PPF account any amount not less than Rs.
 500/- and not more than Rs.
-1,00,000/- in a year .
+1,50,000/- in a year .

-9. Number of subscription: The subscription, which shall be in multiples of Rs.
-5 may, for any year, be paid into the account in one lump sum or installments not exceeding twelve in a year.
+The subscription, which shall be in multiples of Rs.
+50 may, for any year, be paid into the account in one lump sum or installments.

 This issue becomes particularly relevant in respect of deposits made towards the end of the financial year by cheque / demand draft because if the same is not realised by March 31, then the same will be treated as deposits for the following financial year and deduction u/s.
 80C will not be allowed.

-14. Tax relief on Investment:- Deposits on Public Provident Fund account qualify for tax deduction under Section 80C of Income Tax Act, 1961 subject to maximum limit of Rs.
-1,00,000/-.
+Deposits on Public Provident Fund account qualify for tax deduction under Section 80C of Income Tax Act, 1961 subject to maximum limit of Rs.
+1,50,000/-.

 A. Yes, the PPF account can be attached by the Income Tax and Estate Duty authorities.
 The PPF act only gives the account holder immunity against attachment under a decree / order of a court of law.